japila-books/apache-spark-internals/docs/SparkContext.md

 `sparkUser` is the user who started the SparkContext instance.

-NOTE: It is computed when link:spark-SparkContext-creating-instance-internals.adoc#sparkUser[SparkContext is created] using link:spark-SparkContext-creating-instance-internals.adoc#[Utils.getCurrentUserName].
+NOTE: It is computed when spark-SparkContext-creating-instance-internals.md#sparkUser[SparkContext is created] using spark-SparkContext-creating-instance-internals.md#[Utils.getCurrentUserName].

 == [[submitMapStage]] Submitting `ShuffleDependency` for Execution -- `submitMapStage` Internal Method